MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/fileshare-connector.md

 > [!NOTE]
 > You can index up to twenty different file shares in a single connection.
 Enter one file share per line in the file shares text box area.

-Enter the path to the file share and select your previously installed Graph connector agent.
+Enter the path to the file share and select your previously installed Microsoft Graph connector agent.
 Enter the credentials for a [Microsoft Windows](https://microsoft.com/windows) user account with read access to all the files in the file share.

 ## Step 4: Preserve last access time